DOI-USGS/usgscsm/docs/source/tools/usgscsm_cam_test.rst

     Let the ground be obtained from the datum for this camera by adding to its radii this value (the units are meters).

+--desired-precision <double (default: 0.001)>
+    Use this value for operations (ground-to-image and image-to-ground) which need a precision value.
+Measured in pixels.

 --help <no value>
     Print the usage message.